 Kites & Eagles

 Crested serpent eagle – I have clicked this bird a few times.
 My camera loves it for this is one bird that does not fly away and sits steadfast like a non-moving object.
-The eyes of Crested Serpent Eagle always give me a chill.
+The eyes of the Crested Serpent Eagle always give me a chill.
 Big yellow eyes have an emptiness that can suck you in.
 These eyes taught me the meaning of the Eagle Eye.

 Black Shouldered Kite